chrisjackson-pellicle/PAV/README.md

 4. **Metadata TSV columns**: Ensure the TSV has the required columns listed above
 5. **Memory issues**: Reduce `--pool` and `--threads` parameters
 6. **Custom reference folder not found**: Verify the path to your custom reference folder exists and contains GenBank files
-7. **Linearization gene(s) not found**: If none of the specified linearization genes are found in a genome, the original sequence will be used without linearization.
+7. **Linearisation gene(s) not found**: If none of the specified linearisation genes are found in a genome, the original sequence will be used without linearisation.
 Genes are validated against the gene_synonyms.txt file to ensure they are legitimate plastid genes
 8. **Gzipped GenBank files**: PAV supports both compressed (.gz) and uncompressed GenBank files as input for the `check` subcommand

 ## Support